DmitrySharabin/mavo-gsheets/README.md

 - in the *first row of the specified range*, if data is organized in rows
 - otherwise, in the *first column*.

 Only one collection.
-Property names inside the collection must correspond to headers in a spreadsheet, or the `transformHeaders` option must be provided in the `mv-gs-options` attribute.
+Property names inside the collection must correspond to headers in a spreadsheet, or the `transformHeaders` option must be provided in the `mv-gsheets-options` attribute.

 ## Setting Up